At Home with Mariah Nielson At Home with Mariah Nielson

-At Home with Mariah Nielson at JB Blunk House
+At Home with Mariah Nielson

-Built in 1959 by Californian artist JB Blunk, using timber and stones that were found nearby, this iconic handcrafted cabin's aesthetics were guided by material, using river stones, ceramic and wood.
 Curator and design historian, Mariah Nielson, JB Blunk's daughter, spent her childhood here, a space that she now shares with her own family, raising her son in the same environment that deeply informed her eye of form and material.

 Have you noticed any shift in the space, as in how it is utilised, since you laid the rug down?

 My son loves to play on the rug, and I now have a place to lounge so it’s brought a lot more life to this corner of the home.
-Before, that area was basically a gallery for several of my father’s pieces (a chair and side tables); the addition of the rug created a little room for it.
+Before, that area was basically a gallery for several of my father’s pieces (a chair and side tables); the addition of the rug created a little room of it.
 Visitors are also engaging more with the library because it’s a great place to sit and read a book.

 Why is it important to you to seek out and be around handcrafted objects?